-You can also sort deals by a variety of filters including name, owner, amount and stage and get the intel for your next step.
+You can also sort deals via a variety of filters including name, owner, amount and stage, and get the intel for your next step.
 Likewise, you can view this section by table or board layout.

 You can also view tasks depending on where they are on the sales pipeline by simply clicking the board layout.
 This is practical and helps product and sales reps take action, for instance, seeing a task near to the last stage as placing a follow-up call.

-HubSpot CRM also comes with loads of free sales tools you’ll find in HubSpot Sales, the vendor’s paid sales tool (it has a free pared down version).
-When you use the CRM app you’ll be actually using some of these Sales features as well:
+HubSpot CRM also comes with loads of free sales tools you’ll find in HubSpot Sales, one of the best sales software for businesses today.
+When you use the CRM app, you’ll be actually using some of these Sales features as well:

-HubSpot CRM free features are impressive, not just for a freemium, but they can actually rival many paid tools.
+HubSpot CRM free features are impressive; for these features, the software occupies the top spot of our 20 best CRM solutions today.
 Creating a free account if very easy and straightforward.
-The first step is to sign up for a HubSpot CRM free app here and you’ll be ready to start improving your team’s work in just a few minutes.
+The first step is to sign up for a HubSpot CRM free app and you’ll be ready to start improving your team’s work in just a few minutes.

 FinancesOnline is available for free for all business professionals interested in an efficient way to find top-notch SaaS solutions.
 We are able to keep our service free of charge thanks to cooperation with some of the vendors, who are willing to pay us for traffic and sales opportunities provided by our website.
 Please note, that FinancesOnline lists all vendors, we’re not limited only to the ones that pay us, and all software providers have an equal opportunity to get featured in our rankings and comparisons, win awards, gather user reviews, all in our effort to give you reliable advice that will enable you to make well-informed purchase decisions.